SUNYCosmo/compphysics-course/mco.md

 ---
 **Course Prefix, Number, and Title:** PHY3xx, Computational and Numerical Methods in Physics I

 **Course Description:** An introduction to computational and numerical methods used in physics and astronomy.
 Includes an introduction to version control, documentation and collaborative code writing.
-Use of open-source libraries to make scientific quality plots.
+Use of libraries to make scientific quality plots.
 Numerical methods for differentiation, integration, curve fitting and optimization.
-Basic introduction to random variables and monte carlo methods.
+Introduction to random variables and monte carlo methods.

 **Prerequisites:** PHY 314, MAT 326, CSC 221